entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ```
 ent kubectl apply -f strapi-pvc.yaml -n entando
 ```
->Note: Steps 1 and 2 are required to prevent an issue with memory allocation during microservices startup in a few environments such as OKD.
-But applying the persistent volume claim does not otherwise impact the installation of the Strapi bundles in any other environment.
+>Note: Environments such as OKD require steps 1 and 2 to prevent an issue with memory allocation during microservice startup.
+However, applying the persistent volume claim does not otherwise impact the installation of the Strapi bundles in other environments.

 3. Using the ent CLI, deploy the Strapi bundles in the following order: